jpype-project/jpype/doc/userguide.rst

 For the most part, this method does not have to be called.
 It will be automatically executed when the jpype module is unloaded at Python's exit.
+Programs with a large number of threads calling java methods, can call this method prior to the termination of the thread to release the java resources associated with the thread.

 Arguments
 :::::::::